plewis/plewis.github.io/phylogenetics/mrbayes.md

 Create a MRBAYES block in your Nexus data file.
 MrBayes does not have a built-in editor, so you will need to use the nano editor to edit the _algaemb.nex_ data file.
 Use Ctrl-/, Ctrl-v to jump to the bottom of the file in nano, then add the following at the very bottom of the file to begin creating the MRBAYES block:

     begin mrbayes;
-        set autoclose=yes;
+        set autoclose=yes seed=12345 swapseed=12345;
     end;

 Note that I refer to this block as a MRBAYES block (upper case), but the MrBayes program does not care about case, so using mrbayes (lower case) works just fine.
 The <tt>autoclose=yes</tt> statement in the <tt>set</tt> command tells MrBayes that we will not want to continue the run beyond the 10,000 generations that we will specify.
 If you leave this out, MrBayes will ask you whether you wish to continue running the chains after the specified number of generations is finished.
+The <tt>seed=12345</tt> and <tt>swapseed=12345</tt> statements will set a seed for your mcmc and swapping between your heated and cold chains.
+If you don't specify a seed, MrBayes will generate random seeds.
+Specifying a seed will allow you to get the same results each time you run the analysis.
+Note that in practice you can chaneg you seed to be any integer, but we'll all use 12345 for this lab.

 Add subsequent commands (described below) after the <tt>set</tt> command and before the <tt>end;</tt> line.
 Note that commands in MrBayes are (intentionally) similar to those in PAUP*, but the differences can be frustrating.
 For instance, <tt>lset ?</tt> in PAUP* gives you information about the current likelihood settings, but this does not work in MrBayes.
 Instead, you type <tt>help lset</tt>.
 Also, the <tt>lset</tt> command in MrBayes has many options not present in PAUP*, and vice versa.